dchakarov/dchakarov.github.io/_posts/2023-03-04-letter-play.md

 <img src="{{ '/assets/img/marching-letters.mov' | prepend: site.baseurl }}" style="width: 300px; border-width: 1px; border-color: #b20600; border-style: double;" alt="">

 They are moving!
 Job done?
-No. I don't know about you but to me that looks more like marching than dancing.
-It is a bit too perfect and uniform.
-One thing we can do it to alternate rotating letters - while the first rotates from -20 to 20 degrees, the second rotates from 20 to -20 degrees, and so on.
-In addition, we will introduce an explicit spacing for the `HStack` as we need the letters to be further apart and not overlap when they "dance".
+No. I don’t know about you, but to me, that looks more like marching than dancing.
+It is too perfect and uniform.
+We can alternate rotating letters - while the first rotates from -20 to 20 degrees, the second rotates from 20 to -20 degrees, and so on.
+In addition, we will introduce explicit spacing for the `HStack` as we need the letters to be further apart and not overlap when they “dance”.

 ```swift
     var body: some View {